-New IT debacle: Flanders pulls the plug on costly IT education project after audit
+New IT debacle: Flanders pulls the plug on costly education project after audit

-Following a damning audit, Flemish education minister Zuhal Demir is pulling the plug on an IT project for education that has already cost 16 million euros, De Tijd reported on Monday.
-Recently, the federal government also terminated a multi-million euro contract for a costly IT project for the police, and it emerged that a computer system to digitise the justice system was causing many problems.
+Following a damning audit, Flemish Education minister Zuhal Demir is pulling the plug on an IT project for education that has already cost 16 million euros, De Tijd reported on Monday.
+The federal government has also recently terminated a multi-million euro contract for a costly IT project for the police, and it emerged that a computer system to digitise the justice system was causing many problems.

-In 2020, the Flemish government decided to develop a new IT system for personnel administration and payroll processing at the Agency for Educational Services (AGODI).
-“Persona” was to become a modern platform to facilitate data exchange between schools and the government and simplify payroll processing.
+In 2020, the Flemish government decided to develop a new IT system for personnel administration and payroll processing at AGODI, the agency for educational services.
+Persona was to be a modern platform to facilitate data exchange between schools and the government and simplify payroll processing.

 An additional 10 million euros has been requested for the project, but Demir does not want to grant it for the time being.
 “I don't want to invest any more money into a project that is going wrong,” she told De Tijd.
 “We will only restart the project when governance, planning and budget control are back on track.”
 The Flemish government has since decided to appoint two crisis managers.

-Earlier this month, it also emerged that there are serious problems with a new digital case management system, JustCase, that should modernise the Belgian justice system.
-And earlier, interior minister Bernard Quintin decided to terminate the multi-million euro contract for the i-Police digitisation project after years of delays and no fully delivered results.
+Earlier this month, it also emerged that there were serious problems with a new digital case management system, JustCase, intended to modernise the Belgian justice system.
+Interior minister Bernard Quintin previously decided to terminate the multi-million euro contract for the i-Police digitisation project after years of delays and no fully delivered results.

 Related news